xuyenlinhHuynh/Offsec-Writeup/Rainbow Table Demo/tasks.md

              `springroll_hashing.py` -- The hashing algorithm.
              `login.c` -- The login page (To run this, following these steps: gcc login.c --> ./a.out [password]).
              Note that if you wish, you can crack the password by playing around with binary ;) (reverse engineering).

+ADDITIONAL FILES:
+- `springroll_lookup.sh`: Purpose -- to match the given hash to a plaintext password in the rainbow table; if not found, it will print out "Not Found".
+Format -- bash file.
+Usage -- ./springroll_lookup.sh \[hash\].
+Note -- when running the file, make sure it is in the same folder/repository/directory as the rainbow table (hash table).